 Palm oil plantations – referred to as green deserts for their almost entire lack of biodiversity – now stretch across more than 27 million hectares of the Earth’s surface, an area the size of New Zealand.
-Last year it was estimated that the total size of oil palm plantations in Indonesia, 96 per cent of which is in Borneo (Kalimantan) and Sumatra, was around 14.6 million hectares.
 This is expected to increase even more due to palm oil usage in biodiesel.

 It is also significantly deployed in the cosmetics industry due to its ability to add smoothness and foam; you can find it in almost all products including soaps, shampoos, face creams, lipsticks, and toothpaste.

 The EU is the world’s largest biodiesel producer.
-In 2020 palm oil accounted for 18 per cent of the product used to make the fuel after rapeseed oil (38 per cent) and used cooking oil (23 per cent).
+In 2020 palm oil accounted for 18 per cent of the product used to make the fuel after rapeseed – also known as canola – oil (38 per cent) and used cooking oil (23 per cent).

 However, last year under the Renewable Energy Directive II (RED II) which will be in effect until 2030, biodiesel made from palm oil and soybean oil has been categorised as a high-risk of causing deforestation and emitting more greenhouse gasses than the use of fossil fuels.
 This means EU member states can no longer attribute palm oil-based biofuels towards their renewable energy and climate targets.